-Two people are in de facto relationship the moment that they start living together on a genuine domestic basis.
+Many people believe that a couple needs to live together for a set period of time before they can be considered to be living in a de facto relationship but two people are in de facto relationship the moment that they start living together on a genuine domestic basis.
 De facto relationships come in “all shapes and sizes”.
-There is no specific check list of factors to prove that a couple are living in a de facto relationship.
+There is no specific checklist of factors to prove that a couple are living in a de facto relationship.
 Matters that are considered include:

 These requirements are:

-- The couple were in a de facto relationship and that relationship has ended;
+The couple were in a de facto relationship and that relationship has ended;

-- The de facto relationship was for at least 2 years;
+The de facto relationship was for at least 2 years;

-- If the de facto relationship was less than 2 years then:
+If the de facto relationship was less than 2 years then:

-- The person who wants an order has made a substantial contribution; and
+The person who wants an order has made a substantial contribution; and

-- To not make an order would result in serious injustice to the person applying for an order;
+To not make an order would result in serious injustice to the person applying for an order;

 There is a child of the de facto relationship;

-- The de facto relationship is registered under a prescribed law of a State or Territory;
+The de facto relationship is registered under a prescribed law of a state or territory;

-- That the couple were living in Victoria, New South Wales, Queensland, Australian Capital Territory, Northern Territory, South Australia or Tasmania (“the participating States”) when they separated;
+That the couple were living in Victoria, New South Wales, Queensland, Australian Capital Territory, Northern Territory, South Australia or Tasmania (“the participating States”) when they separated;

-- One person of the de facto relationship was living in Victoria or another participating State when Court proceedings were commenced for an order;
+One person of the de facto relationship was living in Victoria or another participating state when court proceedings were commenced for an order;

-- The couple lived at least a 1/3 of the de facto relationship in Victoria or any other participating State;
+The couple lived at least a 1/3 of the de facto relationship in Victoria or any other participating State;

 The person who has commenced proceedings for an order has made a substantial contribution in relation to the de facto relationship.